phthaloc/AIHCND_C2_Starter/README.md

 **Model Architecture**

-In this project, you will fine-tune an existing CNN architecture to classify x-rays images for the presence of pneumonia.
-There is no required archictecture required for this project, but a reasonable choice would be using the VGG16 architecture with weights trained on the ImageNet dataset.
+reasonable choice would be using the VGG16 architecture with weights trained on the ImageNet dataset.
 Fine-tuning can be performed by freezing your chosen pre-built network and adding several new layers to the end to train, or by doing this in combination with selectively freezing and training some layers of the pre-trained network.

 **Image Pre-Processing and Augmentation**